trixi-framework/HOHQMesh.jl/docs/src/tutorials/curved_outer_boundary.md

 ![final_blob](https://user-images.githubusercontent.com/25242486/174747066-a804bf1d-508a-480d-bde3-47687b402604.png)

-Now we can decide that we are satisfied with the mesh quality and resolution of the outer boundary curves.
+Now we decide that we are satisfied with the mesh quality and resolution of the outer boundary curve.

 ## Summary

-In this tutorial we demonstrated how to
+In this tutorial we demonstrated how to:
 * Define a curved outer boundary using parametric equations.
 * Add and adjust the background grid.
+* Visualize a HQMTool project.
 * Add manual refinement to a local region of the domain.

 For completeness, we include a script with all the commands to generate the mesh displayed in the final image.